PyEllips/pyElli/paper/paper.md

 Si = rii_db.get_mat("Si", "Aspnes")
 ```

-With all materials instantiated, we are able to build the layerd structure.
+With all materials instantiated, we are able to build the layered structure.
 The class `Structure` takes three arguments:

 - The incident half-space, this is air in most cases.